rustudorcalin/users-service/README.md

 deployment.extensions "mariadb-deployment" deleted
 ```

-Let's run now again the deploy script and let it build new imagins for us, push them to registry and then create the deployments.
+Let's run now again the deploy script and let it build new images for us, push them to registry and then create the deployments.

 ```bash
 $ ./deploy.sh k8s/golang-mysql.yaml